wp-plugins/pixabay-images/readme.txt

 You are free to adapt and use the images for commercial purposes without attributing the original author or source.
 Although absolutely not required, a link back to Pixabay is appreciated.
 Learn more in this article about: [public domain images and their limitations](http://pixabay.com/en/blog/posts/public-domain-images-what-is-allowed-and-what-is-4/)

-= Where do I get further legal information about Pixabay and/or the provided images? =
+= Where do I get further information about Pixabay? =

-For details about specific pictures, the plugin's preview window includes a link to the image's source page on Pixabay ('Visit page').
-For other questions you may want to read [Pixabay's Terms of Use](http://pixabay.com/en/service/terms/).
+Read Pixabay's [FAQ](http://pixabay.com/service/faq/) and/or their [Terms of Use](http://pixabay.com/service/terms/) to learn more.

 == Screenshots ==